Bob Filner: Additional allegation in 2017

 On November 20, 2017, Representative Diana DeGette (D-Colorado) alleged during an interview on MSNBC's Meet the Press Daily that Filner tried to force himself on her in an elevator.

-Personal life
+Personal life and death

-Filner is divorced from his first wife, Barbara (Christy) Filner, a retired mediation specialist; they have two adult children, a son and a daughter.
+Filner divorced from his first wife, Barbara (Christy) Filner, a retired mediation specialist, whom he had met when they were both teaching in a summer program in the early 1960s at Tuskegee University (then Institute).
+They had two adult children, a son and a daughter.

 Filner was later married to Jane Merrill, but they divorced in 2011.

 At his first news conference after his election as mayor in 2012, Filner introduced his fiancée, Bronwyn Ingram, a disability analyst who worked for the Social Security Administration.
 On July 8, 2013, Ingram announced by email to a group of her supporters that the engagement had been called off and the relationship was over.
 In a subsequent statement, Ingram cited Filner's verbal abuse and blatant sexting as reasons for the split.

+Filner died at an assisted living home in Costa Mesa, California, on April 20, 2025, at the age of 82.